ukparliament/sprintnotes.people/20/index.md

 [Marttiina](https://twitter.com/marttiinak) is currently taking some well-deserved annual leave, but earlier in the sprint she delivered a fantastic presentation on Service Design.

-Here’s what our head Head of User Research and Design thought of it:
+Here’s what our Head of User Research and Design thought of it:

 ![Tweet]({{ site.url }}/sprintnotes.people/assets/tweetfromjeanette.png)